patwronski/mooc-java-programming/README.md

 I can create a data structure that resembles HashMap.
 I can generate random numbers by using existing Java libraries.
 I can create and use multi-dimensional arrays.
+# Part I - Key values
+I know some repeating programming problems and solutions to them.
+I'm familiar with the term call stack, and I know how program execution advances when a method is called.
+I know why variables and methods should be named descriptively.
+I know what object-oriented programming is.
+I know what overloading means, and I can overload methods and constructors.
+I know how primitive and reference variables work when used as method parameters.
+I can define equals() method that is used to compare objects of the same type with each other.
+I can define a reference-type object variable for a class.
+I can use an object as a method parameter and as a method's return value.
+I know how to use lists as instance variables.
+I can write a program where an object is retrieved from an instance variable list.
+I know it's a good idea to separate the user interface and the program logic.
+I can write unit tests.
+I'm aware what the concept of test-driven development means.
+I know how selection sort works.
+I'm able to describe how binary search works.
+When solving more open-ended programming assignments, I'm thinking what kind of classes and objects would help me with solving the exercise.